-Sleeping in a room that’s too hot or under bedding that’s too warm is a nightmare for your body — if you get any shut-eye in the first place, that is.
-Overnight temperatures aren’t just preference: they’re biological.
+Sleeping in a room that’s too hot or underneath bedding that’s too heavy and too warm is a nightmare for your body — if you get any shuteye in the first place.
+Overnight temperatures aren’t just a personal preference: they’re also biological.

-Your circadian rhythm, AKA your internal clock, is famously responsible for regulating sleep patterns, but did you know it also controls your body temperature?
-As you wind down for bed, you begin to thermoregulate, which is a fancy way of saying that your core body temperature drops by a few degrees.
+Your circadian rhythm, AKA your internal clock, is responsible for regulating sleep patterns, but did you know that it also controls your body temperature?
+As you wind down for bed, your body starts to thermoregulate, which is a fancy way of saying that your core body temperature drops by a few degrees.

-Interestingly, we gravitate towards warmth at night, cozying up under layers of bedding.
-This may seem strange, but it’s thought that raising our skin temperature actually lowers our body temperature.
-Still, trapping too much heat leads to a night of restlessness.
+Interestingly, humans tend to gravitate towards warmth at night, cozying up under layers of bedding.
+This may seem strange, but it’s thought that raising our skin temperature may actually help to lower our body temperature.
+Still, trapping too much heat can lead to a night of restlessness.

-We’ll identify the best bedding material for hot sleepers in just a minute, but first, we need to mention a few traits that contribute to a fabric’s cool feeling.
+We’ll identify the best bedding material for hot sleepers in just a minute, but first, let’s go over a few traits that contribute to a fabric’s cool feeling.

-But you don’t have to be a hot sleeper to enjoy this eco-friendly fabric.
-Linen’s an expert at thermoregulation, keeping you warm and cozy in cold temperatures while fighting heat in warm ones.
+You don’t need to be a hot sleeper to appreciate the cooling properties of this soft, eco-friendly fabric.
+Linen does an excellent job of thermoregulation, which means it can keep you warm and cozy in cold temperatures while fighting heat in warm temps.

-Tightly woven cotton may sound heavy and unbreathable, but it’s quite the opposite.
-Although percale and sateen sheets are made with tight weaves, these patterns are still much looser than that of polyester or other synthetics.
-So fear not, cotton is a great fiber to create cool sheets for hot sleepers.
+You may think that tightly woven cotton is heavy and dense, but it’s actually quite the opposite.
+While percale and sateen sheets are made with tight weaves, the patterns are still much looser than polyester and other synthetic fabrics.
+Cotton is a fabulous fiber that creates cooling sheets for very hot sleepers.

-But not all cotton is equal.
-For example, organic cotton is softer, more breathable, and more absorbent than conventionally-grown varieties.
-Beyond that, search for percale-woven fabrics.
-Its one-yarn-over, one-yarn-under construction provides the lightest, most airy texture of all cotton weaves.
-Think of it like the linen of cotton!
+Not all cotton is created equal, however.
+The best cotton sheets for hot sleepers is organic cotton, which is softer, more breathable, and more absorbent than other conventionally grown varieties.
+Look for percale-woven fabrics featuring a one-yarn-over, one-yarn-under construction to provide the lightest, airiest texture of all cotton weaves.
+You can think of percale as being the linen of cotton!

 Bamboo sheets are incredibly moisture-wicking, lightweight, and soft.
-And thanks to micro-gaps in the fabric’s construction, it’s also very breathable and absorbent.
-Despite this, many people claim bamboo sheets don’t offer as much of a cooling sensation as cotton or linen.
+Thanks to micro-gaps in the fabric’s construction, bamboo is also a very breathable fabric.
+Despite this, many people say that bamboo sheets don’t offer as much of a cooling sensation as cotton or linen.
 It’s also slow-drying due to its high absorbency.

-Notably, buyers love bamboo for its sustainability, but standard manufacturing processes involve tons of harmful chemicals post-harvest.
-So, the fabric isn’t as green as it may seem.
+On the other hand, buyers love bamboo for its sustainability, but note that standard manufacturing processes may involve tons of harmful chemicals post-harvest which means the fabric isn’t as green as it may seem.

-There are some definite no-nos when looking for bedding for hot sleepers.
-Not only are these fabrics less cooling than those above, but they can also make you even warmer.
-Hot sleepers — stay away from these textiles:
+There are definitely some types of materials to avoid when you’re looking for the best bedding for hot sleepers.
+Not only are the fabrics below less cooling, but they may even make you feel warmer!
+Hot sleepers should avoid these textiles:

-And don’t worry, sweaty sleepers: linen boasts antibacterial properties that’ll help keep you safe, and the fibers stay strong throughout every single wash.
-Plus, our stonewashed set is naturally soft and smooth.
-No breaking-in necessary!
+Sweaty sleepers, take heed: linen features antibacterial properties that keep you safe, and the fibers stay durable and strong through every single wash.
+Plus, our stonewashed sheet set is naturally soft and smooth without any breaking-in necessary!

-Percale’s crisp, cool feel and organic cotton’s enhanced absorption and breathability make this bedding a clear winner.
-Our cotton percale sheet sets are incredibly soft and ultra-light.
-You’ll feel like you’re sleeping on a cloud!
+Organic cotton percale is one of the best material for hot sleepers.
+The crisp, cool feel and enhanced absorption and breathability make this bedding a clear winner.
+Check out our cotton percale sheet sets, which are amazingly ultra-light and supremely soft, so you’ll feel like you’re sleeping on a cloud!